dabonetn/Swift-Internal/readme.txt

 Modem commands are under the Zimodem directory.

+Quick install guides are uner the QuickInstallGuides directory.

 Much thanks to Dr. Evil Laboratories for designing the original Swiftlink Cart.
 And of course Bo Zimmerman for the very excellent Zimodem firmware.